diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/02 - HTTP and how internet works.md

 Every computer connected to the Internet has an **IP address**.

-Think of IP addresses like the street addresses for each computer/ machine.
+IP address is like a street addresses for each computer/ machine.

 The **Domain Name System**, or **DNS** for short,allows us to use domain names.

 **DNS** is a system of online directories/ servers that hold IP addresses for the IP addresses that they belong to.

-A phone book of IP addresses.
+**DNS** is simply a  **phone book/registry of IP addresses**.